binyomen/bf-jit/README.md

 | Windows | x86-64       |
 | macOS   | x86-64       |

+## Benchmark programs

+We benchmark two [BF] programs: one which writes an image of a Mandelbrot set to stdout, and another which factors a number passed to stdin.
+For the factorization program we pass in the large prime 179424691.

 ## Implementations

 Code for each implementation can be found in the `vms` directory.